otoolep/questdb.io/docs/guideREST.md

 ---
 id: guideREST
-title: How to use the REST API
+title: How to use the QuestDB REST API
-sidebar_label: How to use the REST API
+sidebar_label: REST API
 ---

 QuestDB comes with an HTTP server which exposes a REST API.
-This guide will teach you how to use the REST API to create tables, import data, run queries, and export results.
+This guide will teach you how to use the REST API to create tables, import data, run queries, and export results with `curl`.

 If you prefer a more visual approach, you can also use the Web Console.